channeladam/ChannelAdam.TestFramework/README.md

 # ChannelAdam.TestFramework
-A foundational automated testing library designed to make it easier to implement test cases and to read their output.
+A .NET Standard 1.3 library providing foundations for automated testing - designed to make it easier to implement test cases and to read their output.